chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 ## Test File permissions

-As noted above in the section above outlining how to set the Write and Execute privileges for the specified directories, in some cases Kora will not work with the defaulted permissions generated during installation.
+As noted above in the section above outlining how to set the "Write" and "Execute" privileges for the specified directories, in some cases Kora will not work with the defaulted permissions generated during installation.

 To check whether or not your installation works properly: